-EXSC 245SL.
-Principles of Strength and Conditioning, 4 hours, Fall, Spring
+EXSC 245.
+Principles of Strength and Conditioning, 4 hours, Fall

 Students will understand the scientific and practical foundations of strength and conditioning programs applied to health adults, athletes, youth, and older adults.
 Students will work with community athletic and recreation teams and/or Carson-Newman varsity athletics to learn and apply the development of strength and conditioning programs.
-This course is a service-learning course and may require additional time commitment outside of class.
-Students are responsible for any additional costs necessary to complete the service.
 Prerequisite: BIOL 207.

 EXSC 247.
-Principles in Physical Therapy, 2 hours, Fall, Spring
+Principles in Physical Therapy, 2 hours, Offered as needed